Medical news June 22: Fear of heat shock and acute kidney failure due to lack of water

 According to doctors, when the heat index is high, it is best for people to stay in a cool environment.
 If you have to go out in the sun, you can prevent heatstroke by following these tips:

-When going out in hot weather, cover your body by wearing loose, light, light-colored clothing, a wide-brimmed hat, and sunscreen.
+When going out in hot weather, cover your body by wearing loose, light, light-colored clothing, a wide-brimmed hat, and use sunscreen.

-Do not work too long in the sun or in hot environments, avoid strenuous physical activities.
+Do not work too long under the sun or in hot environments, avoid strenuous physical activities.
 Take regular breaks after about 45 minutes or 1 hour of continuous work in hot places, rest in a cool place for 10-15 minutes.

-Supplement with fruit juices to help reduce body temperature on hot days; wear cool, comfortable, light-colored clothes and a wide-brimmed hat; use sunscreen with a sun protection factor (SPF) of 30 or higher.
+Add fruit juices to help reduce body temperature on hot days; wear cool, comfortable, light-colored clothes and a wide-brimmed hat; use sunscreen with a sun protection factor (SPF) of 30 or higher.

-To prevent dehydration, people should drink at least 1.5 liters of water, fruit juice or vegetable juice every day.
+To prevent dehydration, people should drink at least 1.5 liters of filtered water, fruit juice or vegetable juice every day.
 In addition, you can use sports drinks rich in electrolytes on days when the temperature is high and the humidity is low.

 Take extra precautions when exercising or working outdoors.
 The general recommendation is to drink about 700ml of water 2 hours before exercise and consider adding an additional 250ml of water or sports drink immediately before exercise.